Pop/Stars

-"Pop/Stars" (stylized in all caps) is a song by virtual K-pop girl group K/DA.
-It was released as a single on November 2, 2018, as promotion for the 2018 League of Legends World Championship.
+"Pop/Stars" is a song by virtual K-pop girl group K/DA.
+It was released as a single on November 3, 2018, as promotion for the 2018 League of Legends World Championship.
 The single became popular with one of the fastest viewership records for its music video on YouTube.
 Soyeon and Miyeon from (G)I-dle, Madison Beer and Jaira Burns provided vocals for the song and represented the group as its human counterpart in the live performance at the finals of the tournament.

 Commercially, the song topped the World Digital Songs chart, making K/DA the fourth K-pop girl group to top the chart and fifth female act overall.
 The song has been certified platinum by the Recording Industry Association of America (RIAA), making K/DA and (G)I-dle the first K-pop girl groups in history to achieve this milestone.

 Background and composition

 K/DA consists of four virtual characters, whose vocals were provided by Soyeon and Miyeon from (G)I-dle, Madison Beer and Jaira Burns.
 "Pop/Stars" has a length of three minutes and eleven seconds and a tempo of 170 beats per minute.
 It is a bilingual song, featuring vocals in English by Beer and Burns, and in both English and Korean by Soyeon and Miyeon.
 The song was composed by Sébastien Najand.

-The song was featured in the Ubisoft game Just Dance 2022.
-It is also included in an included song pack in the virtual reality game Beat Saber.